The Ultimate Day Trip to Hiroshima and Miyajima

 The most important stop on your Hiroshima itinerary will probably be the Hiroshima Peace Museum.

-The museum is part of a very large 3-building structure.
-The museum is usually located in the Main building and the East building.
+The museum is part of a very large three-building structure.
+It is usually located in the Main building and the East building.
 However, when I was there, the Main building was under renovation, so everything had been moved to the East building.
 The west side is the International Conference Center, Hiroshima, which you can ignore.

 An audio guide in English costs ¥200 (US$1.85 / €1.60 / £1.45), but you’ll find that what is on the audio is the same as what is written on the exhibits.